barettoc/firebase_basics/README.md

-# firebase_basics
+# Firebase Basics - Create a Basic Firebase App with Firebase, Node, Google

-Learn how to setup a simple Web Application that leverages Firebase.
-The application presents the user with an option to login to google and shows them login information.
+Setup a simple Web Application that leverages Firebase.
+The application presents the user with an option to login to google and shows them Credential and Token(JWT) information.

 # Reference https://firebase.google.com/docs/cli
-# Create a Basic Firebase App with
-# Node,Google Firebase

 ## Getting Started